administer-org/documentation/v2/client/frontend.md

 ## `Frontend.Popup.Open`

-Same thing as above.
+Same thing as above, but it opens instead of closes.
 May cause user confusion if used too frequently as data will not be updated.

 ::: code-group
 ```luau [Annotation]